MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 For example, the label **Confidential** might contain sublabels such as **Legal** and **Finance**.
 You can apply different classification visual markings and different Rights Management templates to these sublabels.
 A user cannot select the **Confidential** label by itself; only one of its sublabels, such as **Legal**.
 As a result, the label that they see set is **Confidential \ Legal**.
 The metadata for that file includes one custom text property for **Confidential**, one custom text property for **Legal**, and another that contains both values (**Confidential Legal**).

 When you use sublabels, don't configure visual markings, protection, and conditions at the primary label.
-When you use sub-levels, configure these setting on the sublabel only.
+When you use sublevels, configure these setting on the sublabel only.
 If you configure these settings on the primary label and its sublabel, the settings at the sublabel take precedence.

 ## How do I prevent somebody from removing or changing a label?